 - Reddit: r/psychology (the psychology subreddit) is a fantastic place to see the best psychology content because Reddit users filter out the bad articles with downvotes and promote the good ones with an upvote.
 Their community is highly engaged so that is a good place to be if you want to explore psychology.

-- Quora: How To Use The Brain is a 450,000 member group Cognition Today runs to promote interesting psychology content from all over the internet.
-You can follow it to read simple curated content with a very strong focus on practical insights – how to study, how to concentrate, how to be happier, how to cope with depression, how to improve motivation, etc.
+- Quora: How To Use The Brain is a 550,000 member group Cognition Today runs to promote self-help Q&A. You can follow it to read simple curated content with a very strong focus on practical insights – how to study, how to concentrate, how to be happier, how to cope with depression, how to improve motivation, etc. Another clinical psychology space called psychiatric englightnment is a good place to learn about the therapy side of psychology.

 Top Psychology YouTube channels